liamgentile/FunWithGPT3/README.md

 A simple website for interacting with GPT-3, a natural language processing AI model.
 This site was created as part of my application to the 2022 Fall Front End Development Internship at Shopify.

+All the pertinent code can be found in src/components/HomePage.vue

 ## Features
  - Prompt (a text input that the model continues off of)